pkgcore/pkgcheck-ci/README.rst

 pkgcheck-ci
 ===========

-Various CI service support to run pkgcheck on ebuild overlays.
+Example configs to run pkgcheck on CI services.